HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/introduction_framework.rst

 raw oligo sequences for experimental purposes.
 The sequence refinements include the addition of primers, barcodes or other necessary sequence modifications, providing the user with ready-to-order oligo sequences.
 Those functionalities are pipeline dependent and are implemented in each individual pipeline.

+All modules of each building block are specifically designed to seamlessly integrate with one another.
+To this end, each module is based on a standardized API, which accepts as input and yields as output the same object type, i.e. an ``OligoDatabase`` object.
+Having a common API allows the user to custom-fit the order of the modules depending on their specific needs.